-Missing All Lower Teeth
+Missing All Lower or Upper Teeth

 Although many patients have no problem wearing an upper denture, some people find it difficult to wear and eat with lower dentures.
 Several implant-supported replacement options are available if you are missing all of your lower teeth.